person-performing-heart-hand-gesture

 I’ve been developing empathy and learning to identify with others, including seeing them as extensions of myself or seeing myself as an extension of them.

-I’ve been thoughtful, patient, considerate, selfish in a good way, and helpful in an extremely wide variety of ways.
-I’ve been really creative in increasing positivity.
-As I deal well enough with my own pain, I release it and help others heal from their pain, too.
+I’ve been thoughtful, patient, considerate, forgiving, and helpful in various ways.
+I’ve been creative in increasing positivity.
+As I deal well enough with my pain, I release it and help others heal from their pain, too.

 Perhaps you can relate.
-Perhaps you can think of times when you’ve caused happiness and helped others.
-Even when that wasn’t your intention.
-Or even when it was.
+Maybe you can think of times when you’ve caused happiness and helped others, even when that wasn’t your intention or even when it was.

 Conclusion

+We need more of the healthy types of freedom and less of the unhealthy types.
 It’s up to you to take care of that for yourself.
-You could harm or you could help yourself and others.
+You could harm, or you could help yourself and others.
 The choice is yours.

-You can trace your development as you go through the different types of freedom.
+You can trace your development through the different types of freedom.
 With the unhealthy types, you’re still in your infancy.
 As you move on from causing harm and get helping yourself, you’re into your adolescence.
 When you’re helping yourself and also helping others, then you’re in your adulthood.

 There are mirror images all over the place.
 Harming and helping.
 Hatred and love.
-Yourself and others.
+You and others.

-What do you want to reflect and have reflected to you?
+What do you want to reflect and have reflected on you?

 Treat others as if you are them.
 How would you feel if you were treated a certain way?

-You can create or you can destroy.
+You can create or destroy.
 You have the freedom either way.
 Which will you do?

 Choose wisely.